Making a TAC claim

 A transport accident is defined as an incident directly caused by the driving of a motor vehicle, railway train or tram.

-We were ultimately able to achieve pain and suffering loss settlement of over $325,000 at an informal conference with the TAC, without the need to issue Court proceedings.
+We were then able to achieve a significant pain and suffering loss settlement at an informal conference with the TAC for our client.

 Our client also retained the right to make future claims for reasonable medical and like expenses from the TAC for as long as he requires treatment.

-If you or a loved one have suffered an injury as result of a transport accident, it is important to get legal advice to know your rights and entitlements.
-To arrange your free initial consultation, contact our legal team on (03) 9321 9988 or submit an online enquiry.
+If you or a loved one have suffered an injury as a result of a transport accident, it is important to get legal advice early.
+To arrange your free initial consultation, contact our legal team on (03) 9321 9988 or submit an online enquiry today.